wpxqw/mwqc/docs/README.md

 ![alt Translate Global Inquiry Buton Label setting of WooCommerce Product Catalog and/or Inquiry plugin](images/wpml-global-inquiry-button-label-translation.jpg)

 #### Localize Product Level Settings
-1. Open "Catalog and/or Inquiry" data panel on product edit screen [How to open it](#product-level "Read more about how to open product settings")
+1. Open "Catalog and/or Inquiry" data panel on product edit screen [Read how to open it](#product-level "Read more about how to open product settings")
 2. Make sure, "Price Text" and "Inquiry Button Label" fields are not blank.
    - WPML doesn't allow translating empty fields.
    - It doesn't matter whether you leave "Enable Configuration" checked or unchecked.
 ![alt Global Settings of WooCommerce Product Catalog and/or Inquiry plugin](images/wpml-my-product-settings.jpg)
 3. Open "WooCommerce Multilingual" page in Dashboard (Dashboard -> WooCommerce -> WooCommerce Multilingual).
 4. Make sure you are on Products tab.